Proposition 218 process for ETSGSA’s proposed SGMA Operational Assessment

 Financing Groundwater Sustainability in East Turlock Subbasin GSA

-The Sustainable Groundwater Management Act (“SGMA”) of 2014 requires Groundwater Sustainability Agencies (“GSAs”), including the East Turlock Subbasin GSA (“ETSGSA”) to develop and implement Groundwater Sustainability Plans (“GSPs”) to avoid undesirable results and mitigate groundwater overdraft by 2042.
-The Turlock Subbasin Groundwater Sustainability Plan (“GSP”) was developed and submitted on January 31, 2022, as a joint effort between the West Turlock Subbasin GSA (“WTSGSA”) and ETSGSA.
+The Sustainable Groundwater Management Act (“SGMA”) of 2014 requires Groundwater Sustainability Agencies (“GSAs”), including the East Turlock Subbasin GSA (“ETSGSA”), to develop and implement Groundwater Sustainability Plans (“GSPs”) to avoid undesirable results and mitigate groundwater overdraft by 2042.
+The Turlock Subbasin GSP was developed and submitted on January 31, 2022, as a joint effort between the West Turlock Subbasin GSA (“WTSGSA”) and ETSGSA.
+The GSP was revised and resubmitted to the Department of Water Resources (“DWR”) in July 2024.

-For more information on the rationale supporting the proposed SGMA Operational Assessment, please see the Draft Engineer’s Report, FAQs, and Fact Sheet linked below.
+For more information on the rationale supporting the SGMA Operational Assessment, please see the Engineer’s Report, FAQs, and Fact Sheet linked below.

 Prop 218 Timeline